Articles

 • Trustee – The trustee is the person or entity who holds the assets on behalf of the beneficiaries.
 They are the legal owners of the assets and must manage the trust.
 The trustee may also be a beneficiary of the trust.

-• Beneficiary – Beneficiaries are those who are entitled to receive a distribution from the trust.
+• Beneficiary – Beneficiaries are the people or entities entitled to receive a distribution from the trust.
 They can include individuals, companies and other trusts.
 Beneficiaries (or the class of beneficiaries) should be – and usually are, identified in the trust deed.

-• Appointor – An appointor can be nominated in the trust deed and is the person who has underlying control of the trust.
+• Appointor – Any appointor nominated in the trust deed holds underlying control of the trust.
 They have the power to change the trustees of the trust if they wish.
-A discretionary trust does not need to have an appointor, but it is generally advisable that consideration be given to appointing one.
+A discretionary trust does not need to have an appointor.
+It is generally advisable to appoint one.
 In some circumstances the Settlor also acts as the Appointor.

 Do discretionary trusts pay tax?

 As a beneficiary, any income that you receive from a discretionary trust is assessable to you.
-The income will hold its character as if it was directly earned by you outside the trust relationship, for example, dividend income.
+All income earned by a Trust retains its character when distributed to beneficiaries.
+It is taxed as if you earned it directly.
+An example is dividend income.
 This income may include franking credits and grossed up capital gains or losses.
 (You should refer to your Tax Agent or other tax professional for personal advice as to how these distributions affect you.)

 Do I need a trust to best manage my wealth accumulation?